 Ma Lou’s Fried Chicken – Restaurant Review

 My husband loves Fried Chicken.
 So, when I heard about Ma Lou’s Fried Chicken in Ypsilanti, I knew we had to check it out.
-We have visited twice – once with and once without our daughter.
+We have visited numerous times in the last few months.

 Ma Lou’s opened earlier this year.
 The restaurant is the work of chef Frank Fejeran who also opened Ricewood Barbecue (another restaurant we need to check out).
 Prior to Ricewood, Chef Fejeran was formerly at the Ravens Club.